 HOME LANGUAGE SURVEY

 Enrollment into the Oroville City Elementary School District requires the completion of the Home Language Survey as mandated by California state law.
-If any of the answers to the questions indicate another language other than English, the student will be required to take an English proficiency assessment and a primary language assessment.
+If any of the answers to the questions indicate another language other than English, the student will be required to take the Initial English Language Proficiency Assessments of California (ELPAC)

-The California English Language Development Test (CELDT) is used to evaluate a student’s English Language proficiency.
-The CELDT determines one of five levels of English proficiency overall and also within the sub-skill areas of Listening, Speaking, Reading and Writing.
-The English proficiency levels with numerical correspondences are: Beginning - 1, Early Intermediate - 2, Intermediate - 3, Early Advanced - 4, and Advanced - 5.
+The English Language Proficiency Assessments for California (ELPAC) is used to evaluate a student’s English Language proficiency.
+The ELPAC determines one of four levels of English proficiency overall and also within the sub-skill areas of Listening, Speaking, Reading and Writing.
+The English proficiency levels with numerical correspondences are: minimally developed (1), Somewhat developed (2), Moderately developed (3) & well developed (4).

-If a student is identified as Fluent English Proficient (FEP) and not as an English Learner, he or she will placed into a regular classroom setting and no English Learner services will be required.
-The student will be monitored for two years thereafter.
+If a student is identified as Initially Fluent English Proficient (IFEP) and not as an English Learner, he or she will be placed into a regular classroom setting and no English Learner services will be required.

-The CELDT will be administered annually to evaluate the English proficiency progress an identified English Learner student makes.
-When a student reaches Fluent English Proficient (FEP), steps will be taken to determine whether all criteria have been met for re-designation (see Exit Criteria).
+The ELPAC will be administered annually (each Spring) to evaluate the English proficiency progress an identified English Learner student makes.
+When a student reaches Reclassified Fluent English Proficient (RFEP), steps will be taken to determine whether all criteria have been met for re-designation (see Exit Criteria).

-Pursuant to California law, the OCESD is required to notify parents about the following:
+Pursuant to California law, OCESD is required to notify parents about the following:

-Initial administration of the California English Language Development Test (CELDT) and primary language assessments, and the results of those assessments
+Initial administration of the English Language Proficiency Assessment (ELPAC), and primary language assessments, and the results of those assessments